stavrosandres44/YouTube-Simplificator/README.md

 To submit feedback or functionality to YouTube simplificator you can go to https://docs.google.com/forms/d/e/1FAIpQLSfKsfFB_WGJ80z9LZPQAI3jj5Y8J6ImE1uhf_Oni67GVPV7eA/viewform?usp=dialog take in count that your feedback can be denied, ignored, or pending.

+**Why is YouTube Simplificator not available on the Chrome Web Store?**
+YouTube Simplificator is not available on the webstore because of the
+$5 distribution fare